When Joining a Startup Accelerator Program is a Bad Idea

 Agu De Marco, founder of Wideo, moved to Silicon Valley from Argentina when he was accepted to 500 Startups accelerator program.

-Efrem Weiss, the CEO of YouGift, a social-media site for gift giving also relocated his startup team from New York City to upstate New York to join a three-month accelerator program.
+Efrem Weiss, the CEO of YouGift, a social-media site for gift giving also relocated his startup team from his office space in New York City to upstate New York to join a three-month accelerator program.
 Sadly, Efrem didn’t like the program and moved back in just two weeks.

 Zoli Honig of Chalkable got a direct offer to join the accelerator program from the founder of 500 Startups, Dave McClure.
 But, the condition was relocation.
 At first, he was sceptical on the decision to relocate with a wife and a kid but he later he took the offer.

-Some accelerators give you a choice to not move, but then there are other kind of issues attached with it.
+Some accelerators give early-stage startups a choice to not move, but then there are other kind of issues attached with it.
 Here’s a snapshot of FAQ section from Y Combinator which explains why it is better to relocate:

 Relocation requirement of startup accelerators is great from a business standpoint.
 In some cases, you might have to relocate for the duration of the program, in other cases you might need to move your whole business setup, in case they provide a common workspace for your business.

-But for entrepreneurs who are seasoned professionals or have families to support, can’t simply quit their job for 12 weeks or so to participate in an accelerator program.
+But for entrepreneurs who are seasoned professionals or have families to support, can’t simply quit their job for 12 weeks or so to participate in an 3 month program.

 So, if you are someone who considers relocation expensive and time-consuming, then take another look at your decision of joining a startup accelerator.